cresset-template/cresset/README.md

 is a competitive edge for any firm, whether lean startup or tech titan.

-With luck, the technique I propose here will enable the deep learning community to "_code once, train anywhere_".
+With luck, the technique I propose here will enable the deep learning community to "_write once, train anywhere_".
 But even if I fail in persuading the majority of users of the merits of my method,
 I may still spare many a hapless grad student from the